ild-thl/digicamp_dcconnector/README.md

 `yum install poppler poppler-utils`

-Rename config.php.dist to config.php and customise it or use default values
+Copy config.php.dist to config.php and customise it or use default values

 To start service